 At a towering height of over 65 feet, avocado trees now thrive in plantations well beyond their native borders.
 Cultivation has since expanded to encompass all tropical and subtropical regions on the face of the Earth.
 Although there are endless hybrids, there are three primary types of avocados, with classifications which refer to their origin:

 - West Indian (W)

 There are some 400 avocado varieties out there – often hybrids of two different types.
 Most common around the world are the “Fuerte” (cross between G and M) and “Hass” (G) avocados.
 Other less common varieties include Bacon, Edranol, Ettinger, Pinkerton, Reed and Ryan avocados.

 The Fuerte is elongated in shape (similar to a pear) with a smooth textured, dark olive-green easy-to-peel skin.
 Their fruits are in distinct optical contrast to Hass avocados which are more spherical in form, have a rougher, pebbled skin and change color from a bold green to dark purple by the end of their ripening process.

 These varieties also differ in taste.
 Hass avocados are available all year round and have a rather rich, nutty flavor to them – also somewhat buttery due to the oil content.
 Unlike the yellow insides of the Hass, Fuerte avocados have a mild and creamy green flesh which is rich in taste.
-When it comes to the health benefits of avocados, both have one thing in common: considerable fat content up to 25%.
+When it comes to the health benefits of avocados, both have one thing in common: considerable fat content up to 25 percent.

 When buying avocados, it’s important to keep the ripening process in mind.
 The fruits fall or are picked from the tree still hard and unripe.
 The ripening process only begins once the fruits are stored at room temperature.
 Any colder and the ripening process may be interrupted.